-The 1920s were a transformational decade for New York, evolving from a Gilded Age capital to the ideal of the modern international city.
+The 1920s were a transformational decade for New York, evolving from a Gilded Age capital to the ideal modern, international city.
 Art deco skyscrapers reinvented the skyline, reorienting the center of gravity from downtown to a newly invigorated Midtown Manhattan.
 Cultural influences, projected to the world via radio and the silent screen, helped create a new American style.

 Join us for an after-midnight romp with the Night Mayor of New York as he ascends to the most powerful seat in the city and spends his first term in the lap of luxury.
 What could possibly go wrong?

 The Bowery Boys: New York City History podcast is brought to you …. by you!